erasmus-without-paper/ewp-specs-api-registry/README.md

 ### Request and Response

 The Registry Service takes no parameters.
 It simply returns the response at the proper URL.
-The response format is described in the attached [response.xsd] (response.xsd) file.
-You may also review the [response-example.xml] (response-example.xml) file for an example of a valid registry response.
+The response format is described in the attached [catalogue.xsd] (catalogue.xsd) file.
+You may also review the [catalogue-example.xml] (catalogue-example.xml) file for an example of a valid registry response.

 ### Caching